Optimizing Child Vision and Eye Health

 - Eyes do not work in unison, may look cross-eyed

-- Being unable to fix gaze on objects
+- Being unable to fix a gaze on objects

 - Poor vision in low light or at night